AlexeyPopovUA/stacktrace-remapper/README.md

 `node . -h`

-Usage with cmd parameters:
+###Usage with cmd parameters

-`node . -m "path to the source map" -s "inlined stack trace"`
+Stack trace should be passed as a `stdin` to the application together with the path to the related source map.
+Example for macOS:

-// todo Currently is not working.
-Have no idea how to use cmd with multiline parameters **conviniently**
+`pbpaste | node . -m ./../editor_mobile/src/www/js/edit.js.map`

-Usage with config file:
+###Usage with config file

 `node . -c "path to the configuration js file"`